Dance with the Irish Youth Baroque Orchestra in 2024!

 Mary explains:

 “This is an exciting opportunity for dancers to expand their skills and future career opportunities.
-The course will not only provide a grounding in the sophistication and subtlety of Baroque dance but will offer the opportunity for all participants to take part in a unique production at St Patrick’s Hall in Dublin Castle as part of Dublin HandelFest.
+The course will not only provide a grounding in the sophistication and subtlety of Baroque dance but will offer the opportunity for all participants to take part in a unique production at Dublin Castle, as part of Dublin HandelFest.
 This is a rare chance to experience the dance style that led directly into classical ballet, a style which is, in many ways, more akin to contemporary dance technique.
-The historic performance in St Patrick’s Hall will take this genre right back to its original setting; the exquisite ballroom served as the 18th century ‘red carpet’ venue for all baroque ‘A-listers’ who would assemble to be seen and to show off their dancing skills – social media at its 18th century best!
+The historic performance in Dublin Castle will take this genre right back to its original setting; the exquisite ballroom served as the 18th century ‘red carpet’ venue for all baroque ‘A-listers’ who would assemble to be seen and to show off their dancing skills – social media at its 18th century best!

 Both baroque dance and music repertoires have often been underestimated, judged as being ‘dull’ and ‘stuffy’ but current research has uncovered the truth – this was the club setting for young people at a time when Handel was ’cool’ and dancing played a huge part in your social life – whether it was launching yourself into society, flirting at a fashionable ball or watching celebs dancing on the stage which you could copy later to look cool.”